-Serious Emotional Disturbance Criteria Checklist Yes Yes No Criteria 1.
-Age : The individual is a child, age birth through 17 (until the 18 th birthday).
+Serious Emotional Disturbance Criteria Checklist Yes No Criteria 1.
+Age: The individual is a child, age birth through 17 (until the 18 th birthday).
 2. Diagnosis: The child has a serious mental health problem that can be diagnosed under the DSM IV.
 Specify the diagnosis: 3.
-Problems And Needs: The child must exhibit all of the following: Problems in personality development and social functioning that have been exhibited over at least one year's time, and Problems that are significantly disabling based upon the social functioning of most children that child's age, and Problems that have become more disabling over time, and Service needs that require significant intervention by more than one agency.
-If Yes is checked for criterion 1 and for criterion 2 OR for all four responses in criterion 3, then check Yes here to indicate that the child has serious emotional disturbance.

-NOTE: Any diagnosis in criterion 2 above must be documented in the child's clinical record and in the CSB's information system, and the child's clinical record also must contain documentation of any of the problems or needs checked in criterion 3 above.
+Problems And Needs: The child must exhibit all of the following: Problems in personality development and social functioning that have been exhibited over at least one year's time, and Problems that are significantly disabling based upon the social functioning of most children that child's age, and Problems that have become more disabling over time, and Service needs that require significant intervention by more than one agend If Yes is checked for criterion 1 and for criterion 2 OR for all four responses in criterion 3, then check Yes here to indicate that the child has serious emotional disturbance. recor d and ny diagnosis in criterion 2 above must be documented in the child's clinical in the CSB's information system, and the child's clinical record also must contain tion of any of the problems or needs checked in criterion 3 above.

 At Risk Of Serious Emotional Disturbance Criteria Checklist Yes No Criteria 1.
-Age : The person is a child, age birth through 7.
+Age: The person is a child, age birth through 7.
 2. Problems: The child must meet at least one of the following criteria.
-The child exhibits behavior or maturity that is significantly different from most children of that age and which is not primarily the result of developmental disabilities; or Parents or persons responsible for the child's care have predisposing factorial and the child and the child and the child and the child themselves that could result in the child developing serious emotional or behavioral problems (e.g., inadequate parenting skills, substance use disorder mental illness, or other emotional difficulties, etc.); or The child has experienced physical or psychological stressors that have put him or her at risk for serious emotional or behavioral problems (e.g., living poverty, parental neglect, or physical or emotional abuse, etc,).
-If Yes is checked for criterion 1 and for any problem in criterion 2, then check Yes here to indicate that the child is at risk of serious emotional disturbance.
-NOT IOTES: These criteria should be used only if the child does not have serious emotional

-NOTES: These criteria should be used only if the child does not have serious emotional disturbance.
-The child's clinical record must contain documentation of any of the problems checked in criterion 2 above.
+The child exhibits behavior or maturity that is significantly different from most children of that age and which is not primarily the result of developmental disabilities; or Parents or persons responsible for the child's care have predisposing factors themselves that could result in the child developing serious emotional or behavioral problems (e.g., inadequate parenting skills, substance use disorder, mental illness, or other emotional difficulties, etc.); or The child has experienced physical or psychological stressors that have put him or her at risk for serious emotional or behavioral problems (e.g., living in poverty, parental neglect, or physical or emotional abuse, etc.).
+If Yes is checked for criterion 1 and for any problem in criterion 2, then check Yes here to indicate that the child is at risk of serious emotional disturbance. distur bance These criteria should be used only if the child does not have serious emotional e.
+The child's clinical record must contain documentation of any of the problems criterion 2 above.